 In the majority of the countries that the Company operates, the functional currency is the local currency.
 The Company's foreign subsidiaries' asset and liability accounts are translated for consolidated financial reporting purposes into U.S. dollar amounts at year-end exchange rates.
 Revenue and expense accounts are translated at the average rates during the year.
 Foreign exchange translation adjustments are included in accumulated other comprehensive loss on the accompanying consolidated balance sheets.
-Foreign currency transaction gains and losses, which include the cost of foreign currency derivative contracts and the related settlement gains and losses but excluding certain foreign currency derivatives designated as a discussed in Note 11, Derivative Instruments and Hedging Activities, are included in selling, general, and administrative expenses within the accompanying consolidated statements of income.
-The Company recorded net foreign currency transaction losses of \$9.7 million, \$6.2 million, and \$14.8 million for the years ended December 31, 2022, 2021, and 2020, respectively.
+Foreign currency transaction gains and losses, which include the cost of foreign currency derivative contracts and the related settlement gains and losses but excluding certain foreign currency derivatives designated as cash flow hedges as discussed in Note 11, Derivative Instruments and Hedging Activities, are included in selling, general, and administrative expenses within the accompanying consolidated statements of income.
+The Company recorded net foreign currency transaction losses of \$18.7 million, \$9.7 million, and \$6.2 million for the years ended December 31, 2023, 2022, and 2021, respectively.